 The Village Business Institute

-With the holiday of love just yesterday, I started thinking about how we can bring compassion and humanity to work and the term “emotional intelligence” popped into my head.
+With the holiday of love just yesterday (Editor’s note: This article was originally posted February 2011), I started thinking about how we can bring compassion and humanity to work and the term “emotional intelligence” popped into my head.
 Emotional Intelligence (EI) has become a buzzword lately for organizations, although in reality it has been around since the 1970s and 80s.
 Emotional intelligence refers to “the ability to monitor one’s own and others’ feelings and emotions and to use this information to guide one’s thinking and action.”
 (Salovey & Mayer, 1990.)